ipudu/SCFpy/README.rst

 Notes
 -----
 - You have to have NWChem package installed on your machine.
-- SCFpy get the total number of electrons, kinetic, potential, overlap, two electons integrals from NWChem output.
+- SCFpy get the total number of electrons, kinetic, potential, overlap, two electrons integrals from NWChem output.

 Troubleshooting